grlt-hub/app-compose/README.md

 ## Motivation

 Modern applications require a modular structure to ensure **flexibility** and adapt to **business needs**.
 Building a truly modular system inevitably brings the challenge of bringing all components together.
-In this process, it’s critical to manage the **load flow**: loading one module first, then another, while controlling their dependencies.
+In this process, it’s critical to manage the **connection flow**: loading one module first, then another, while controlling their dependencies.
 Complexity increases when it becomes necessary to disable parts of the system **without leaving traces** in the code (such as `if/else` statements) and **without disrupting** the operation of other components.

 `app-compose` provides the ability not only to flexibly **disable modules on demand** but also to completely exclude their code from loading when they are turned off.
 Moreover, all dependencies of a disabled module are also automatically excluded, which helps **save resources** and maintain high **application performance**.